andrew/ultimate-awesome/README.md

 - [awesome-aleo](https://github.com/aleohub/awesome-aleo) - A curated list of awesome things related to ALEO.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
-- [awesome-lists](https://github.com/brandonhimpfen/awesome-lists) - A collection of awesome lists that are about a variety of different topics.
 - [awesome-modern-data-stack](https://github.com/bricefotzo/awesome-modern-data-stack) - A curated list of awesome tools, frameworks, and resources for the Modern Data Stack (MDS).
 - [Awesome-Open-domain-Dialogue-Models](https://github.com/cingtiye/Awesome-Open-domain-Dialogue-Models) - Awesome Open-domain Dialogue Models，高质量开放域对话模型集合.
 - [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.